zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_4_forecasting-understand-data.md

 ## Introduction

-Due to the nature of time-series forecast, the data required for training any machine learning algorithm needs to be formatted properly.
-Similarly here, our core ML algorithm behind our service has few basic requirements on the data to train an effective model.

-In this session, we will discuss the data requirements and formats, and provide sample dataset as examples.
+In this session, we will discuss the data requirements and data formats required by our APIs, and provide sample datasets as examples.

 ***Estimated Lab Time***: 20 minutes